NovoNordisk-OpenSource/bifrost-open-telemetry-dotnet-exporter/README.md

 - `HttpClient` metrics auto instrumentation.
 - `IncludeScopes` and `IncludeFormattedMessage` logs.

-You acn also add your own activity sources and meters.
+You can also add your own activity sources and meters.

 ```csharp
 var bifrostOptions = new BifrostOptions